Joey Barton: Fleetwood Town

 League One club Fleetwood Town announced in April 2018 that Barton would take over as manager on 2 June, after the expiration of his ban.
 He retired from playing upon taking over.
 His managerial career started with a 1–0 home defeat by AFC Wimbledon on 4 August 2018.

 On 13 April 2019, following a 4–2 away defeat to Barnsley, South Yorkshire Police launched an investigation after Barton allegedly assaulted opposition manager Daniel Stendel in the tunnel.
 In July 2019, Barton was charged with causing actual bodily harm and bailed until 9 October 2019.
 He pleaded not guilty.
 Two days later he won the Manager of the Month award.
 On 6 November 2019, Barton appeared at Sheffield Crown Court, pleading not guilty to a charge of assault occasioning actual bodily harm.
 A provisional trial date was set for 1 June 2020.
-On 4 January 2021, the club announced that Barton had left the club with immediate effect.
+On 4 January 2021, the club announced that Barton had left with immediate effect.
 He left the club with the side 10th in League One.
 On 6 December 2021, Barton was cleared of assaulting Stendel.